-A horse-and-rider combination may only enter once.
-Multiple riders may ride the same horse in the same event.
+Number of cattle and arena size are subject to variance based on the facilities and number of entries.
+A rider and horse combination can only enter once.
+Multiple riders can ride the same horse in the same event.
 Riders may also ride multiple horses.

-Rider will go through an obstacle course that shows the horses ability to carry a rider over a ranch.
-Only a walk, trot, extended trot, pace, single foot, or running walk will be permitted.
+Rider will go thru an obstacle course that shows the horses ability to carry a rider over a ranch.
+The event management or officials will design the course.
 Required obstacles will be a drag, and a jump not to exceed 18 inches.
 Any other maneuver or obstacle that would normally be found on a ranch is acceptable.

-A minimum of 10 numbered cattle will be placed in this pen.
+A minimum of 10 numbered cattle will be placed in this pen, and 5 or more unnumbered.
 Two cows with each number must be used in the herd.
 The rider will have the option to rope either cow of the number called.
-The rider must carry a breakaway hondo rope.
 When the rider enters the pen, a number will be called.

-A minimum of 10 numbered cattle will be placed in this pen.
+A minimum of 10 numbered cattle will be placed in this pen, and 5 or more unnumbered.
 Two cows with each number must be used in the herd.
 The rider will have the option to work either cow of the number called.
 As the rider walks into the pen, one number will be called.
-The rider must cut that cow from the herd and push it into the catch pen on the opposite side of where the herd is held.
-Time starts when the number is called.
-When the rider has closed the gate on the catch pen, time will stop.
-Riders may pen up to 3 head, as long as the designated cow number is in the pen.
-If rider pens an individual cow by itself, a 5 second deduction to their time will be rewarded.
-For every cow over the 3 head in the pen when the gate is shut, a +5 second penalty incur.
+The rider must separate that cow from the herd and push them into the catch pen on the opposite side of where the herd is held.
+Rider is allowed up to two additional head in the pen when the gate shuts, which is a total of 3 head.
+The rider can bring as many head into the pen as they want and sort out of the smaller pen.
+Penalties and deductions will only be assessed when the gate is shut.